Skip to content

 Large Language Model is an AI system trained on vast text datasets to understand and generate human-like responses, serving as the foundation for most AI search interfaces.

-LLMs like GPT-4, Claude, and Gemini power the conversational search experiences that AEO targets.
-Understanding LLM training data cutoffs, token limitations, and retrieval mechanisms is essential for effective optimization strategies.
+GPT-4, Claude, and Gemini all power the conversational search experiences that AEO targets.
+Each has its own training data cutoffs, token limitations, and retrieval mechanisms, and those differences matter enormously for how you structure content meant to be cited by any of them.

 Retrieval Augmented Generation (RAG)